Published 08:08 IST, March 26th 2020

 Advertisement

-"Horrific news coming from Kabul where a barbaric terror attack happened in Gurudwara Guru Har Rai.
+"Horrific news coming from Kabul where a barbaric terror attack happened in the Gurudwara Guru Har Rai.
 It's extremely tragic and unfortunate.
-Request (Afghanistan) President @Ashraf Ghani Ji to find out perpetrators and look after our people," Singh tweeted.
+Request (Afghanistan) President @Ashraf Ghani Ji to find out the perpetrators and look after our people," Singh tweeted.

 Advertisement